titaneric/titaneric.github.io/static/latex/resume.typ

         subSection(
           title: "Court Reservation CLI",
           content: list(
-            [CLI program for court reservation in the concurrency way to avoid manual operation on APP for individual usage only.],
+            [CLI program for Taipei Metropolitan court reservation in the concurrency way to avoid manual operation on APP for individual usage only.],
             // [Captured packets from #underline(link("https://httptoolkit.com/","HTTP Toolkit")) on Android devices, TLS traffic decryption by bypassing certificate pinning, HTTP packets dissection and implemented in Rust, ran in concurrency to avoid manual operation on APP.], ),
         ),